IBM-Bluemix-Docs/mobilefoundation/about_push_notifications.md

 {:cordova: .ph data-hd-programlang='Cordova'}
 {:xml: .ph data-hd-programlang='xml'}

-# Push Notifications
+# {{site.data.keyword.mobilepushshort}}
 {: #push_notifications}

 Notifications is the ability of a mobile device to receive messages that are "pushed" from a server.
 Notifications are received regardless of whether the application is running in the foreground or background.
 {: shortdesc}

-{{ site.data.keyword.IBM_notm }} {{ site.data.keyword.mobilefoundation_short }} provides a unified set of API methods to send push notifications to iOS, Android, Windows 8.1 Universal, Windows 10 UWP, and Cordova (iOS, Android) applications.
-The notifications are sent from the {{ site.data.keyword.mfserver_short_notm }} to the vendor (Apple, Google, Microsoft, SMS Gateways) infrastructure, and from there to the relevant devices.
+{{site.data.keyword.IBM_notm}} {{site.data.keyword.mobilefoundation_short}} provides a unified set of API methods to send push notifications to iOS, Android, Windows 8.1 Universal, Windows 10 UWP, and Cordova (iOS, Android) applications.
+The notifications are sent from the {{site.data.keyword.mfserver_short_notm}} to the vendor (Apple, Google, Microsoft, SMS Gateways) infrastructure, and from there to the relevant devices.
 The unified notification mechanism makes the entire process of communicating with the users and devices transparent to the developer.

 ## Device support
 {: #device-support}

-Push notification is supported for the following platforms in {{ site.data.keyword.mobilefoundation_short }}:
+{{site.data.keyword.mobilepushshort}} is supported for the following platforms in {{site.data.keyword.mobilefoundation_short}}:

 * iOS 8.x or later
 * Android 4.x or later